List of interstellar and circumstellar molecules: Background

-The inventory of detected molecules is highly biased towards certain types which are easier to detect: e.g. radio astronomy is most sensitive to small linear molecules with a high molecular dipole.
-The most common molecule in the Universe, H2 (molecular hydrogen) is completely invisible to radio telescopes because it has no dipole; its electronic transitions are too energetic for optical telescopes, so detection of H2 required ultraviolet observations with a sounding rocket.
+The inventory of detected molecules is highly biased towards certain types which are easier to detect.
+For example, radio astronomy is most sensitive to small linear molecules with a high molecular dipole.
+The most common molecule in the Universe, H2 (molecular hydrogen), is completely invisible to radio telescopes because it has no dipole; its electronic transitions are too energetic for optical telescopes, so detection of H2 required ultraviolet observations with a sounding rocket.
 Vibrational lines are often not specific to an individual molecule, allowing only the general class to be identified.
 For example, the vibrational lines of polycyclic aromatic hydrocarbons (PAHs) were identified in 1984, showing the class of molecules is very common in space, but it took until 2021 to identify any specific PAHs through their rotational lines.

 One of the richest sources for detecting interstellar molecules is Sagittarius B2 (Sgr B2), a giant molecular cloud near the centre of the Milky Way.
 About half of the molecules listed below were first found in Sgr B2, and many of the others have been subsequently detected there.
+Many of the largest molecules were first detected in another molecular cloud, TMC-1.
 A rich source of circumstellar molecules is CW Leonis (also known as IRC +10216), a nearby carbon star, where about 50 molecules have been identified.
 There is no clear boundary between interstellar and circumstellar media, so both are included in the tables below.

 The discipline of astrochemistry includes understanding how these molecules form and explaining their abundances.
 The extremely low density of the interstellar medium is not conducive to the formation of molecules, making conventional gas-phase reactions between neutral species (atoms or molecules) inefficient.
 Many regions also have very low temperatures (typically 10 kelvin inside a molecular cloud), further reducing the reaction rates, or high ultraviolet radiation fields, which destroy molecules through photochemistry.
 Explaining the observed abundances of interstellar molecules requires calculating the balance between formation and destruction rates using gas-phase ion chemistry (often driven by cosmic rays), surface chemistry on cosmic dust, radiative transfer including interstellar extinction, and sophisticated reaction networks.
+The use of molecular lines to determine the physical properties of astronomical objects is known as molecular astrophysics.